-Name Fiscal 2015 Awa Annual Base (% Fiscal 2015 Award at Target (% of base salary) Fiscal 2015 Target Award Percentage Change Fiscal 2015 Target Innual Cash Incentive Award ٦ Fiscal 2015 Farget Total Cash ompensation Fiscal 2015 Target Total Cash Compensation Compared to Market 50 th Percentile Mr. Hoffman \$ 960,000 120% +5% \$ 1,152,000 \$ 2,112,000 14% above Ms. Peterson \$ 475,000 70% No change \$ 332,500 \$ 807,500 At market Mr. Happe \$ 395,000 60% No change \$ 237,000 \$ 632,000 8% below Mr. Brown \$ 390,000 60% No change \$ 234,000 \$ 624,000 3% below Mr. Dordell \$ 397,500 55% No change \$ 218,625 \$ 616,125 6% below
+Name Fiscal 2016 Annual Base Salary Fiscal 2016 Award at Target (% of base salary) Fiscal 2016 Target Award Percentage Change Fiscal 2016 Target Annual Cash Incentive Award Fiscal 2016 Target Total Cash Compensation Fiscal 2016 Target Total Cash Compensation Compared to Market 50 th Percentile Mr. Hoffman \$990,000 125% + 5% \$1,237,500 \$2,227,500 13% above Ms. Peterson \$485,000 75% + 5% \$ 363,750 \$ 848,750 At market Mr. Olson \$500,000 80% + 20% \$ 400,000 \$ 900,000 16% below Mr. Brown \$410,000 65% + 5% \$ 266,500 \$ 676,500 5% below Mr. Dordell \$410,000 55% No change \$ 225,500 \$ 635,500 4% below officers was appropriate given the scope and responsibility of their respective positions.

-We believe that the fiscal 2015 target annual cash incentive awards reflect market competitive annual cash incentive opportunities and that the differentiation of target awards among our named executive officers is appropriate given the scope and responsibility of their respective positions.
 The change in the target award for Mr. Hoffman was intended to compensate him for his experience, performance and tenure in the role.
+The change in the target award for Ms. Peterson and Mr. Brown was intended to bring their target total cash compensation closer to the market 50th percentile.
+In September 2015, in connection with his promotion to President and COO, the Committee established a target annual cash incentive award of 80% of fiscal year base salary for Mr. Olson, which was effective as of September 1, 2015.
+This target annual cash incentive award of 80% of fiscal year base salary remained in effect throughout fiscal 2016.

+We believe that the fiscal 2016 target annual cash incentive awards reflect market competitive annual cash incentive opportunities and that the differentiation of target awards among our named executive

-The target awards resulted in fiscal 2015 target total cash compensation being at or slightly below the market 50th percentile for our named executive officers, with the exception of Mr. Hoffman, whose fiscal 2015 target total cash compensation was above the market 50th percentile.
-Details regarding actual total cash compensation for fiscal 2015 can be found under "Annual Cash Incentives-Actual Cash Compensation Discussion and Analysis" on page 40.
+The target awards resulted in fiscal 2016 target total cash compensation being at or slightly below the market 50th percentile for Ms. Peterson and Messrs.
+Brown and Dordell.
+The target award for Mr. Hoffman resulted in his fiscal 2016 target total cash compensation being above the market 50th percentile.
+The target award for Mr. Olson resulted in his fiscal 2016 target total cash compensation being below the market 50th percentile.
+Details regarding actual total cash compensation for fiscal 2016 can be found under "Annual Cash Incentives-Actual Cash Compensation Discussion and Analysis" beginning on page 43.

 Performance Measures, Weightings and Goals.
 Each year, the Committee determines performance measures, weightings, goals and performance adjustment events, if any, for the annual cash incentive awards.
-We believe that in order to motivate our executive officers to achieve annual financial business goals, it is important to select performance measures designed to motivate our named executive officers to achieve our annual financial plan, as well as drive shareholder value.
-Key drivers in our annual financial plan for fiscal 2015 included revenue growth, profitability and asset efficiency.
-Accordingly, the corporate performance measures for fiscal 2015 were corporate revenue growth, diluted net EPS and corporate average net assets turns, and the division performance measures were division revenue growth, division controllable profit contribution, or CPC, and division working capital as a percent of sales.
+We believe that in order to motivate our executive officers to achieve annual financial business goals, it is important to select performance measures designed to motivate our executive officers to achieve our annual financial plan, as well as drive shareholder value.
+Key drivers in our annual financial plan for fiscal 2016 included revenue growth, profitability and asset efficiency.
+Accordingly, the corporate performance measures for fiscal 2016 were corporate revenue growth, diluted net EPS and corporate average net assets turns, and the division performance measures were division revenue growth, division controllable profit contribution, or CPC, and division working capital as a percent of sales.
+Division CPC is defined as divisional operating earnings plus divisional other income, net.
+Division working capital as a percent of sales is defined as the twelve month average divisional receivables divided by divisional net sales plus the twelve month average divisional inventories divided by divisional net sales minus the total Company accounts payables divided by the total Company net sales.